 Starting the autoimmune protocol can daunting in a lot of different respects.
 “What do I do when I eat out?”, “What do I have for breakfast?”, “What do I have for lunch?”, “What do I bring to work/school?”.
 Though I’m always learning and evolving, I feel like I’ve become more of a lunchbox aficionado and have what I bring for lunch to work down with lots of easy, stress-free, AIP lunch Ideas!

-One of the keys to my success while healing my Hashimoto’s and following an AIP diet has been cutting down on stress.
+One of the keys to my success while healing my Hashimoto’s and following a healing diet has been cutting down on stress.
 One of the easiest ways to do that has just been planning ahead.
-Though it may sound stressful to have to think ahead, it’s far more stressful in the long run to waste time and money on food that makes me stick.
-Yes, it takes time to get into the habit, and though it may seems easier to just hit up a drive thru, it’s just not worth it… the money, the gas, or the stomach ache.
-Packing my lunch ahead of time and preparing my meals for the week ahead of time has been a game changer on my AIP journey.
+Though it may sound stressful to have to think ahead, it’s far more stressful in the long run to waste time and money on food that makes me sick.
+Yes, it takes time to get into the habit, and though it may seem easier to just hit up a drive-thru, it’s just not worth it… the money, the gas, or the stomach ache.
+Packing my lunch ahead of time and preparing my meals for the week ahead of time has been a game changer on my healing journey.

 But, before we get to my favs, it’s important to have some staples on hand to actually accommodate an AIP (autoimmune protocol) lunch on the go.
 Here’s what I recommend:

-Here are some my favorite AIP lunch ideas!
+Here are some of my favorite AIP lunch ideas!

 The Low Maintenance Option

 You’ll find me eating this meal weekly… typically on a Friday when I’m down to just whatever I have in my pantry!
 Plantain chips, half an avocado, and wild planet tuna with red onions.